Ford

 By committing annually to a $100/month sponsorship of a mustang or burro, you help us enormously by supporting our existing rescues so we can continue saving more.
 To learn more about becoming a sponsor and see which animals need them:

-American Mustangs and Burros Need Your Help!
+American Mustangs and Burros Need Your Help

 In addition to supporting our work by donating, becoming a patron on Patreon, or sponsoring a Skydog, there are several important pieces of legislation to protect American equines currently moving through Congress.
-It only takes a few minutes to contact your Rep and Senators and urge them to support these bills:
+It only takes a few minutes to contact your Rep and two Senators to urge them to support these bills.
+You can Contact Members of Congress by calling the Capitol Switchboard (202) 224-3121, submitting contact forms on their individual websites, or sending one email to all three simultaneously at www.democracy.io

 Save America’s Forgotten Equines (SAFE) Act of 2025 (H.R.1661 in the House and S.775 in the Senate).
-This bill would amend the Agriculture Improvement Act of 2018.
-Commonly known as the “Farm Bill”, this omnibus federal law includes several important provisions for animals.
-Among them, the Cat and Dog Meat Trade Prohibition Act, which makes it illegal to slaughter, transport, possess, purchase, sell, or donate dogs and cats, or their parts, for human consumption.
-This SAFE Act would extend the prohibition to equines.
-Specifically, prohibiting a person from knowingly slaughtering an American equine for human consumption; or shipping, transporting, possessing, purchasing, selling, or donating an American equine to be slaughtered for human consumption.
-This bill will shut down the slaughter pipeline that sends some 20,000 American horses and donkeys to savagely monstrous deaths in foreign slaughterhouses every year.
+This bill would amend the Agriculture Improvement Act of 2018, commonly known as the “Farm Bill”.
+There are several important provisions for animals in that omnibus federal law, including the Cat and Dog Meat Trade Prohibition Act.
+It is currently illegal to slaughter, transport, possess, purchase, sell, or donate dogs and cats, or their parts, for human consumption.
+The SAFE Act would extend the ban to equines and shut down the slaughter pipeline that sends some 20,000 American horses and donkeys to savagely monstrous deaths in foreign slaughterhouses every year.

-The Wild Horse & Burro Protection Act of 2023 (H. R. 3656) This bill will prohibit the use of helicopters or fixed-wing aircraft in the management of wild mustangs and burros on public lands, and require a report on humane alternatives to current management practices.
+The Wild Horse & Burro Protection Act of 2023 (H. R. 4356) The bill would eliminate the use of helicopters in rounding up wild horses and burros, and require a study into alternative methods for humanely gathering the animals.

-Ejiao Act of 2023 (H.R.
-6021).
+Ejiao Act of 2025 (H.R.
+5544).
 To ban the sale or transportation of ejiao, a gelatin made from boiling donkey skins, or products containing ejiao in interstate or foreign commerce, which brutally kills millions of donkeys primarily for beauty products and Chinese medicine.